 If we fail to comply with these obligations or otherwise breach our license agreement with MD Anderson, the licensor may have the right to terminate the license in whole, terminate the exclusive nature of the license or bring a claim against us for damages.
 Any such termination or claim could prevent or impede our ability to market any approved drug candidate that is covered by the licensed intellectual property.
 Even if we contest any such termination or claim and are ultimately successful, our financial results and stock price could suffer.
-In addition, upon any termination of the License Agreement with MD Anderson, we may be required to grant to the licensor a license to any related intellectual property that we developed.
-For example, the licensors have the right to terminate our license of the intellectual property covered by its licenses to us under certain circumstances, including our failure to make payments to the licensor when due and our uncurred breach of any other terms of the licenses.
-If access to such intellectual property is terminated, or becomes more expensive as a result of renegotiation of our existing license agreement with MD Anderson, our ability to continue development of our drug candidates or the successful commercialization of our drug candidates could be severely compromised and our business could be adversely affected.
+In addition, upon any termination of the License Agreement with MD Anderson, we may be required to grant to the licenses to any related intellectual property that we developed.
+For example, the licensors have the right to terminate our license of the intellectual property is terminated, or becomes more expensive as a result of renegotiation of our existing license agreement with MD Anderson, our ability to continue development of our drug candidates or the successful commercialization of our drug candidates could be severely compromised and our business could be adversely affected.